Lazy Luddite Log

 I recently became aware that the Fellowship Of Middle Earth (FOME) has changed its name to the Fantasy And Science-Fiction Association (FASA).
 I had been forewarned of this in conversation with someone who is both a member of FOME and the Monash University Choral Society (MonUCS) that I’m active in.
 The announcement of the change makes me wistful.
 In this post I will reflect on my own personal understanding of the history of what from 1977 to 2014 was known as FOME.

 I attended the thirtieth anniversary of FOME in 2007 and blogged about it then.
-What I neglected to say in then is that, while I was active in FOME I became a sort of historian for the group and even did presentations on the topic.
+What I neglected to say then is that, while I was active in FOME I became a sort of historian for the group and even did presentations on the topic.
 As a result, what I will relate here comes more from my memory of all the notes I poured over in the Mathom House and the conversations I had with older members than it does from my own personal experiences.

 The Mathom House, by the way, is the name given to the library collection and archives of FOME, which for most of the time was held in two lockers upstairs in the Campus Centre.
 The Mathom House I knew contained a lot of pulp paperback science fiction and a smaller number of hard-cover fantasy novels and scholarly works on concepts like sub-creation.
 Like many of the trappings and traditions of FOME, the name of the Mathom House was an obscure reference to the fantasy world of Middle Earth.
 However, since its inception FOME was always a literary appreciation group for much more than just the works of Professor Tollkien.